Edible Insects: The Perfect Sustainable Diet?

 The issue with the flexitarian and low-carbon diets is that their focus is on the environment, perhaps leaving health to one side.
 While consuming more plants does equal more fibre, antioxidants and nutrients, cutting down meat and fish intake can lead to a lack of protein so an alternative source needs to be provided as part of a healthy diet.

 Edible insects are found to be very high in protein and low in fat- mealworms are over 55% protein, which comes way above beef, pork and chicken.
 They’re also high in iron (more than spinach), calcium (more than milk), fibre and B12, which would be beneficial to those that lack these components in their diets.

-Unfamiliarity of insect eating is nothing more than an initial obstacle and education detailing its vast benefits for the environment and our health is the key to shifting public perception away from disgust.
+Unfamiliarity of edible insects is nothing more than an initial obstacle, and education detailing its vast benefits for the environment and our health is the key to shifting public perception away from disgust.

 After acceptance, edible insects will take the world by storm as the next healthy diet everyone is talking about.
 So, if you’re considering a flexitarian diet, or simply want to reduce your carbon footprint, why not incorporate insects?

 Be the first to know when we launch